alanbjohnston/CubeSatSim/README.md

 # CubeSatSim

-To test out SSTV:
+To test out the PD120 SSTV image transmit:

-mkdir ~/sstv
-wget -O ~/sstv/sstv.wav "https://drive.google.com/uc?export=download&id=1nCJsH2Adm0pqgg2hEYzG4YYgmfBr4lxx"

-update pi-power-button to latest dev branch.
+cd ~/CubeSatSim

+git checkout dev

+git pull

+echo "ARG1=s" > .mode

+cd ~/pi-power-button

+git checkout dev

+git pull

+./script/install

+sudo systemctl restart cubesatsim

-edit .mode to ARG1=s or use push button and release on 4 flashes.
+You can also press and hold the push button and release on 4 flashes to switch to SSTV mode!

 The CubeSat Simulator https://github.com/alanbjohnston/CubeSatSim/wiki is a low cost satellite emulator that runs on solar panels and batteries, transmits UHF radio telemetry, has a 3D printed frame, and can be extended by additional sensors and modules.
 This project is sponsored by the not-for-profit [Radio Amateur Satellite Corporation, AMSAT®](https://amsat.org).